 This bill would prohibit private possession of big cats except at highly-qualified facilities like accredited zoos where they can be properly cared for and safely managed.

-This is a serious issue that must be addressed and resolved; the more it is exposed, the better chance there is to put an end to this abuse and exploitation.
 There is no conservation value in privately breeding tigers.
 The only sanctioned tiger breeding program in the United States is the Species Survival Plan in which AZA accredited zoos participate.
 Not all animal rescue centers and sanctuaries are what they claim to be.
 A true sanctuary would never buy, sell, trade, breed, or cart their animals to malls, fairs, etc.

 Please view these very important and informative videos from Big Cat Rescue – Tampa Florida addressing this issue.